stanfordmlgroup/InterActive-Learning-Toolkit/docs/README.md

 Akshay L Chandra and Vineeth N Balasubramanian, Deep Active Learning Toolkit for Image Classification in PyTorch. https://github.com/acl21/deep-active-learning-pytorch

 Munjal, Prateek, et al. "Towards robust and reproducible active learning using neural networks."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2022.

+Note: This website is an initial Work In Progress preview of our research and subject to change as the work progresses